 The Vancouver Summer Program (VSP) is a four-week academic program that offers the opportunity to take a program package, includes two academic courses, while learning about Canadian practices and culture.
 Participants will attend highly interactive classes and engage in a variety of social activities while living in residence on UBC's stunning campus, located on the traditional, ancestral, and unceded territories of the Coast Salish people.

-The UBC School of Nursing is ranked the top nursing school in Canada for 2018 by Maclean’s Magazine.
+All disciplines are welcome to apply.
+The UBC School of Nursing was ranked the top nursing school in Canada for 2018 by Maclean’s Magazine and is consistently among the top three nursing schools in Canada.
 Our excellence in health education and research methods is a significant part of the success.
-We are very excited to offer two Nursing Packages for the UBC Vancouver Summer Program in July 2019:
+International students from various disciplines are invited to apply.
+No prerequisites are required; however, participants must be proficient in English, have a strong academic background, and be at least 18 years of age at the beginning of the session.
+We look forward to sharing with you our commitment to health education, research, and practice at UBC School of Nursing!
+We are very excited to offer three packages for the UBC Vancouver Summer Program in July 2020:

 - Introduction to Seniors’ Health